derek-chui/Network-Optimization/README.md

 This repo is archived and no longer updated to reflect my latest work.

+[Website linked here](https://derekchui.com/research/).
 Efficient user clustering in NOMA (Non Orthogonal Multiple Access) 6G Networks.

 Click on the arrows to select and expand each project for more details!